brookebradley31/cyclistic-case-study/README.md

 **Recommendation 1: Weekend Memberships**

-*The Insight:* Data analysis reveals that casual riders primarily use the service on the weekends, with average trip durations nearly 82% longer than those of annual members (21.79 vs 11.95 minutes).
+*The Insight:* Data analysis reveals that casual riders primarily use the service on the weekends, with average trip durations around 82% longer than those of annual members (21.79 vs 11.95 minutes).

 *The Strategy:* Introduce a targeted "Weekend Pass" or a Friday–Sunday membership option.